fpsvogel/fpsvogel.com/src/_posts/2024-03-26-early-career-developer-job-search-after-layoffs.md

 Don't worry, it's not *all* depressing.
 I've waited for weeks to publish this post just so that I have some good news to share at the end.

+**Note:** This post's title specifies "early-career developer" only because I'm speaking from my own experience, not because *only* early-career developers are having a hard time.
+It's a tough job market for everyone in tech, even job seekers with decades of experience.

 ## Backstory: from teacher to developer

 For context, I used to be a schoolteacher.
 In 2019, after a sudden move back to the U.S. (Kentucky) from an overseas teaching position, I found myself earning a pitifully low salary of <span class="nobr">$32k/year</span> and inundated with medical bills from my wife's chronic illness.